-Secondly, we offer a free, 10-minute telephone consultation that as a starting point we can speak together about your needs.
-The first time we talk we’ll ask you to give me a brief description of the issues you would like to address in counselling and we’ll let you know how we may be able to help you.
-We find that people can get a good sense of their counsellor on this call and if we ‘click’.
+The first time we talk I'll ask you to give me a brief description of the issues you'd like to address in counselling and I’ll let you know how I may be able to help you.
+You can get a good sense of me on this call and if we ‘click’.

 Finally, if it feels like a good fit for both of us, we’ll book your first counselling session.

 If I don’t think I'm the best counsellor for you when we speak on the phone, I'll refer you to someone who may be better suited to helping you with your issue.